ntsd/ntsd.dev/_posts/2023-7-6-recoil-persistent-with-capacitor-preferences.md

 The customize for Atom Effect to store data in Capacitor Preferences instead of Memory for persistent data.

-This code makes customized to get, set, and remove the data by key.
+This code makes customized to get, set, and remove the data by the store key.

+* Instead of Capacitor Preferences you can replace with any Library you want.

 ```javascript
 import { Preferences } from "@capacitor/preferences";